 Not included: Zambian visa or Zambian departure tax which is $5 per person payable locally.

-Zambian visa: Multiple-entry visas to Zambia are required for all British passport holders.
+Multiple-entry visas to Zambia are required for all British passport holders.
 Visa forms may be downloaded from http://www.zambiahc.org.uk and you will need to enclose a completed form, your passport, 2 passport photos and a photocopy of your Riviera Travel confirmation invoice - no other documents are necessary for normal tourist visas.
-The cost of this visa is £60 per person.
+The cost of this visa is £60 per person and will be valid for three months.
 You will need to post the application including the above mentioned documentation to: